Bus driver, student save Bowdoin man pinned in icy water under tractor

 She couldn’t lift the tractor off Tynes herself, so a high school student got off the bus and helped.

-If it weren’t for Lailer, Tynes may not have survived much longer, Alexander said.
+If it weren’t for Lailer, Tynes may not have survived much longer, said Cpl.
+Ian Alexander of the Sagadahoc County Sheriff’s Office.
 He was nearby responding to a minor car crash on Route 125 when he heard the emergency call on the radio.
 He left the driver temporarily to go help.

 When Alexander arrived, Tynes was free but soaked from head to toe.
 Alexander helped get Tynes into the home to change his clothes and wrapped him in a blanket.